Hanabiraa/my-obsidian-wiki/wiki/ML/generative models/Discrete denoising diffusion for graph generation.md

 - start from uniform transition matrix - problem with sparsity
 - choose a noise model that preserves the marginal distribution of node and edge types  at every step $\implies$ probability of jumping from $i$ to $j$ is proportional to marginal distribution of $j$ in the training set
 	![[Pasted image 20230413152614.png]]
+	(*e.g.: suppose in the training set we have graphs with 0.8 sparsity, 0.1 edges are type $a$, 0.1 edges are type $b$ $\implies$ probability of jumping from any state to no-edge is 8 times bigger then prob of jumping from any state to type $a$ of edge*)

 - different transition matrix at different $t$
 - $\alpha_t$, $\beta_t$ - cosine scale